shakacode/shakapacker/docs/using_swc_loader.md

 # Using SWC Loader

 :warning: This feature is currently experimental.
-If you face any issues, please report at https://github.com/shakacode/shakapacker/issues
+If you face any issues, please report at https://github.com/shakacode/shakapacker/issues.

 ## About SWC

-[SWC (Speedy Web compiler)](https://swc.rs/) is a Rust based compilation and bundler tool that can be used for Javascript and Typescript files.
+[SWC (Speedy Web compiler)](https://swc.rs/) is a Rust-based compilation and bundler tool that can be used for Javascript and Typescript files.
 It claims to be 20x faster than Babel!

-It supports all ECMAScript features and it's designed to be a drop-in replacement for Babel and it's plugins.
-Out of the box it supports TS, JSX syntax, React fast refresh and much more.
+It supports all ECMAScript features and it's designed to be a drop-in replacement for Babel and its plugins.
+Out of the box, it supports TS, JSX syntax, React fast refresh, and much more.

-For comparison between SWC and Babel, see the docs at https://swc.rs/docs/migrating-from-babel
+For comparison between SWC and Babel, see the docs at https://swc.rs/docs/migrating-from-babel.

 ## Switching your Shakapacker project to SWC

 In order to use SWC as your compiler today.
 You need to do two things:

-1. Make sure you've installed `@swc/core` and `swc-loader` packages
+1. Make sure you've installed `@swc/core` and `swc-loader` packages.

 ```
 yarn add -D @swc/core swc-loader